AvePoint/cloud-api/docs/docs/services-and-features/iaas-paas/iaas-paas.md

 ## Permission

 The following permission is required to call this API.
-You must register an app through AvePoint Online Services > App registration to authenticate and authorize your access to AvePoint Graph Modern API.
-For details, refer to [Authentication and Authorization](https://learn.avepoint.com/docs/Use-AvePoint-Graph-Modern-API.html#authentication-and-authorization).
+You must register an app through AvePoint Online Services > App registration to authenticate and authorize your access to AvePoint Graph API.
+For details, refer to [Authentication and Authorization](https://learn.avepoint.com/docs/Use-AvePoint-Graph-API.html#authentication-and-authorization).

 | API     | Permission required |
 |-------------------|---------------|